-Spain and the UK ‘are days away’ from signing a post-Brexit Gibraltar deal as negotiations enter ‘senstive phase’, claim sources - Olive Press News Spain
+Spain and the UK ‘are days away’ from signing a post-Brexit Gibraltar deal as negotiations enter ‘sensitive phase’, claim sources - Olive Press News Spain

 Contentious talks had fallen apart after Spanish figures insisted that the UK surrender control of Gibraltar’s airport, which includes an RAF base – according to the report, the two sides are close to overcoming this important hurdle.

-Sources at the European Union’s headquarters in brussels claim the sides are ‘optimistic’ about an upcoming resolution, although figures at Whitehall were quick to play down the prospect of an iminent deal.
+Sources at the European Union’s headquarters in Brussels claim the sides are ‘optimistic’ about an upcoming resolution, although figures at Whitehall were quick to play down the prospect of an iminent deal.

-The future of the tiny Overseas Territory, located on the southern tip of the Iberian peninsula in a strategically critical area overlooking the Strait of Gibraltar which seperates Europe and the African coast, has been enveloped in controversy since the UK voted to leave the EU in the 2016 Brexit referendum.
+The future of the tiny Overseas Territory, located on the southern tip of the Iberian peninsula in a strategically critical area overlooking the Strait of Gibraltar which separates Europe and the African coast, has been enveloped in controversy since the UK voted to leave the EU in the 2016 Brexit referendum.

-Spain claims it has a right to control Gibraltar Airport as Britain is alleged to have illegaly siezed the zone when allowed to build a hospital near the Rock during a deadly outbreak of yellow fever in 1815.
+Spain claims it has a right to control Gibraltar Airport as Britain is alleged to have illegally seized the zone when allowed to build a hospital near the Rock during a deadly outbreak of yellow fever in 1815.

 Progress for the negotiations, which began in 2020 after the UK formally left the European bloc, are expected to continue with Cameron and Albares meeting again this week.